 3. Share the responsibility.

 If you have the pleasure of traveling with someone else, take on the drive in shifts.
 Assuming the person riding with you is also a licensed driver, switching off every few hours will not only make the trip go by faster (and safer), but it will allow each of you time to recuperate and rest before the next shift.
-If the other person in your vehicle is not licensed, they can still play a huge part in battling your driver fatigue.
-By having someone to talk to, you are more likely to stay awake and alert.
+By even just having someone to talk to, you are more likely to stay awake and alert.
 Additionally, if you’re in need of a break but not willing to pull over on your own, your trip buddy will be more than happy to remind you when it’s time to rest.

 4. Use rest stops for their intended purpose.

 There’s a reason those facilities are called “rest stops” – and they’re very beneficial.
-If you are continuously yawning or having difficulty keeping your eyes open, it’s time to pull over.
 A 15-20 minute nap may be just what you need to get through the rest of your trip; however, if you need more sleep to combat driver fatigue, go ahead and take a longer nap.
 It’s better to arrive a little late to your destination than to fall asleep at the wheel and not arrive at all.

 Here at Horizon Transport, your safety on the road is our highest priority.
 With these tips in mind, you can rest assured that you and those surrounding you on the road will be driving much safer without driver fatigue.
 We wish you happy driving!